michaelmusick/InteractiveInstallation_CC_Demo/Projects/Project_1/readme.md

-# Project 1 -- Create an Sound Experience in a Space with Paper
+# Project 1 -- Create a Sound Experience in a Space with Paper

 10% of your Final Grade